Practitioners' Perspectives on a Differential Privacy Deployment Registry: Differential privacy deployment registry

-\begin{itemize} \item \textbf{DG1: Understand constituent components of a deployment.} In particular, the registry should help a user understand the set of implementation decisions required for a DP deployment and potential implications of these decisions, particularly on privacy.

-\item \textbf{DG2: Find technical \& sociotechnical information about a deployment.} The registry should help a user find technical implementation decisions about a given deployment, but should also support them in finding information about how these decisions were made, the intended use of the deployment, and other sociotechnical factors.
-Together, these pieces of information are intended to also support a user in conducting their own analyses or evaluations of deployments.

-\item \textbf{DG3: Identify and compare similar deployments.} The registry should help a user identify deployments that are similar to each other in a particular way (e.g., they all employ the same flavor of DP) or meet some criterion (e.g., they were deployed after a certain year).
+\begin{itemize} \item \textbf{DG1: Understand constituent components of a deployment.} The registry should help a user understand the set of implementation decisions required for a DP deployment and potential implications of these decisions, particularly on privacy. \item \textbf{DG2: Find technical \& sociotechnical information about a deployment.} The registry should help a user find technical implementation decisions about a given deployment, as well as information about how these decisions were made, the intended use of the deployment, and other sociotechnical factors.
+Together, this information is intended to support a user in conducting their own analyses or evaluations of deployments. \item \textbf{DG3: Identify and compare similar deployments.} The registry should help a user identify deployments that are similar in some way (e.g., used pure DP; deployed after 2020).
 It should also help a user make comparisons across these deployments.
-For example, the registry should make it easy for a user to learn about the type of deployment model typically employed by a particular data curator, for example.

-\item \textbf{DG4: Systematically explore patterns across deployments.} The registry should enable a user to explore trends across deployments, taking a bird's-eye view on the registry.
-The registry should also help the user understand trends in deployments over time.
+For example, the registry should facilitate learning about the type of deployment model typically employed by a particular data curator. \item \textbf{DG4: Systematically explore patterns across deployments.} The registry should enable a user to explore trends across deployments, taking a bird's-eye view on the registry.
+The registry should also help the user understand trends in deployments over time. \end{itemize}